THE BIG PICTURE ON PROCESS STRATEGY

 Process excellence is about individuals and teams working more efficiently and effectively, which necessitates a bottom-up approach to process enablement and improvement.
 Process enablement takes training, accountability, and cultural reinforcement.

-It can't be emphasized enough, to mature the majority of processes to level 3 and 4.
+It can't be emphasized enough, to mature the majority of processes to levels 3 and 4.
 Once you standardize a process into a standard operating procedure, that other people can execute, then you can truly start improving the process.
-Furthermore, just by documenting and measuring processes, individuals and teams will naturally begin improving them.
+Furthermore, just by documenting and measuring processes, individuals, and teams will naturally begin improving them.

 ANSWER THE BASIC PROCESS QUESTIONS